yash6810/Vyapar-AI/docs/Project Brief Munimji - AI-Powered.md

 isBotTyping: A boolean to show/hide the typing indicator.

-apiKey, tempApiKey: Strings to manage the OpenAI API key.
+apiKey, tempApiKey: Strings to manage the Gemini API key.

 isApiValid: A state to track if the provided API key is valid (null, true, or false).